carolMartinez/carolmartinez.github.io/_pages/mentoring.md

 -	Andrej Orsula.
 Reinforcement Learning for Space Manipulation Tasks (Co-supervisor, member of the CET committee), 2021-current
 -	Maxime Hubert.
 Design of a Capturing, Absorbing, and SEcuring system for active space Debris removal (Co-supervisor, member of the CET committee), 2021-current
 -	Xiao Li.
 Design and implementation of software in the loop architecture for active space debris removal high-fidelity scenarios, (Co-supervisor, member of the CET committee), 2021-current
+-	Kuldeep Barad.
+Towards Generalizable Vision-Based Autonomy for On-Orbit Manipulation (Co-supervisor, member of the CET committee), 2020-current
 -   Deebul Nair.
 Exploiting Constraints for Dependable Learning Enabled Robotics and Autonomous Systems, (Member of the CET committee), 2021-Current
 -   Jose Delgado.
-Processing of Lunar remote sensing data for purposes of landing site selection and surface exploration mission planning (Co-supervisor, member of the CET committee), 2020-current
+Processing of Lunar remote sensing data for purposes of landing site selection and surface exploration mission planning (Member of the CET committee), 2020-current
--	Kuldeep Barad.
-Towards Generalizable Vision-Based Autonomy for On-Orbit Manipulation (Co-supervisor, member of the CET committee), 2020-current

 ## Master